 |Simulate response of identified model|

-This example shows how to analyze time-series models.
+Learn how to analyze time series models.

 This example shows how to perform spectral estimation on time series data.
 We use Marple's test case (The complex data in L. Marple: S.L.
 Marple, Jr, Digital Spectral Analysis with Applications, Prentice-Hall, Englewood Cliffs, NJ 1987.)

 Workflow for forecasting time series data and input-output data using linear and nonlinear models.